hukevinxiaochen/our-du/README.markdown

 # III.
 Getting Started

 * TODO: Make this even easier.
 This is not very user friendly installation.
 Not user friendly usage either.
+* TODO: Go to PyPA to learn how to package this up for PyPI, see sample repo and slack-cleaner for inspiration

 clone the repo: `git clone`
 create a virtual environment `python -m venv venv`